RajaStack/Nodejs/README.md

 Step1 : Download the Project
 #        npm install

-#        ng serve
+#        node server.js

-Server will run on http://localhost:3000/
+Server will run on http://localhost:4000/ ( MongoDB will be running on 27017 localhost )